Don't see your question answered? Let us know! Contact us at info@IBHRE.org .

 What is IBHRE?

-Established in 1985, the International Board of Heart Rhythm Examiners provides competency certification in the fields of cardiac rhythm device therapy and cardiac electrophysiology.
-IBHRE offers four certifications; two for physicians and two for allied professionals in the field of cardiac rhythm management.
-Successful completion of an IBHRE examination certifies that a practitioner has mastered the practical knowledge recommended for optimal patient care and is professionally competent in their respective subspecialty.
+The concept for a pacing exam began in 1984.
+Established in 1985, the International Board of Heart Rhythm Examiners provides certification in the fields of cardiac rhythm device therapy and cardiac electrophysiology; certification is offered to physicians and allied professionals.
+Successful completion of an IBHRE examination certifies that a practitioner has met standards for recommended knowledge and patient care

 What is IBHRE certification?